kevingill1966/openapp_indivo_adminsite/README.rst

 All changelists require search configuration for dealing with volumes of data.

-New index.html.

 Support for Django 1.3.X.

-Package and Release.
+Currently index.html is coded to support 1.4 only.

 Integration of the Document Revision History and the Django Revision History.

-Integration of the Audit Trail and the Djanog Revision History.
+Integration of the Audit Trail and the Django Revision History.

+More configuration of changelist views.